 Pomodoro Mode

-"Pomodoro" is a specialised focus mix for working with the Pomodoro Technique (25 min work + 5 min break), developed by Francesco Cirillo in the 1980s: a base of steady 60 bpm rhythm (one beat per second, like a mechanical metronome), with neutral brown noise and a barely audible ticking clock as a "second metronome" on top.
-The "sound of a running timer," turned into a permanent background.
+Pomodoro is a specialised focus mix for working with the Pomodoro Technique (25 min work plus 5 min break), developed by Francesco Cirillo in the 1980s: a base of steady 60 bpm rhythm (one beat per second, like a mechanical metronome), with neutral brown noise and a barely audible ticking clock as a second metronome on top.
+The sound of a running timer, turned into a permanent background.

-Use this mix for people using the Pomodoro method (especially if you find it hard to "feel" time passing), to enforce discipline under self-management, for people with ADHD who do better in short intervals, for drafting (where word count matters more than quality — tempo is key), and for prepping for exams with large material loads.
-Pairs with 60 bpm Drum A (stronger tempo), Library Study (when academic discipline is needed), Brown Noise (to extend beyond 25 minutes).
+Use this mix for people using the Pomodoro method (especially if you find it hard to feel time passing), to enforce discipline under self-management, for people with ADHD who do better in short intervals, for drafting (where word count matters more than quality and tempo is key), and for prepping for exams with large material loads.
+Pairs with 60 bpm Drum A (stronger tempo), Library Study (when academic discipline is needed) and Brown Noise (to extend beyond 25 minutes).

 Sounds (2)